June 13, 2017

 It Pays to be Engaged

 Having actively involved unit owners also empowers the board by making it easier for them to pass new bylaws.
-That’s because in order to change regulations governing the building, a minimum number of community members needs to be present – also known as quorum.
+That’s because in order to pass a new condominium by-law, a majority of all unit owners comprising a community must vote in favour of the new by-law.

 “Basically, by owners being actively involved, not only will they be able to understand who it is who’s running for the board and try to elect the people that they feel are the most capable of making the best decisions for the overall community,” says Bhalla.
 “But they also do things like enable the condominium corporation to consider adding bylaws that would restrict who can qualify.”